 How to Calculate Customer Lifetime Value (CLTV)

-What is Customer Lifetime Value (CLTV)
+What is Customer Lifetime Value (LTV)

-Customer Lifetime Value (CLTV) is the revenue or margin that you receive from one customer over the lifetime of that customer.
+Customer Lifetime Value (LTV) is the revenue or margin that you receive from one customer over the lifetime of that customer.
 The term “Customer Lifetime Value” is known by many words.
 It’s also known as Lifetime Value (LTV) or CLTV.

 My Excel Template Can Be Downloaded Below